Cabin floor storage and battery-boxes.

 Wiring.

-Plywood floor with hatch to access storage /battery box.
+Plywood floor with a hatch to access the storage /battery box.